ParasSharma7/Alexa-BackUp/README.md

 4. It is advisable to have a default bucket to upload to.
 This can be set in the `.\user\bucket` file.

 ## GUI
 1. Create a IAM account.
+For help refer to [this](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 2. Get your Access Key, Secret Access Key and Bucket Name.